rsek/dataforged/moves/moves.md

 On a **strong hit**, you discover something helpful and specific.
 The path you must follow or action you must take to make progress is made clear.
 Envision what you learn.
 Then, take +2 momentum.

-On a **weak hit**, the information provides new insight, but also introduces a complication.
+On a **weak hit**, the information provides new insight, but also complicates your quest.
 Envision what you discover.
 Then, take +1 momentum.

 On a **miss**, your investigation unearths a dire threat or reveals an unwelcome truth that undermines your quest.
 [Pay the Price](#Pay-the-Price).